yunojuno-archive/django-inbound-email/README.md

 There is also a significant "SMTP-HTTP impedance mismatch".
 You send emails through Django's (SMTP) mail library, which provides the EmailMessage and EmailMultiAlternative objects, but you receive emails as standard (HTTP) HttpRequest.POST properties.
 Wouldn't it be nice if you could both send and received Django objects?

-This project provides a simple wrapper that converts the incoming HttpRequest back into an EmailMultiAlternatives object, and raises a Django signal that can be hooked into.
+This app converts the incoming HttpRequest back into an EmailMultiAlternatives object, and fires a signal that sends both the new object, and the original request object.
+You simply have to listen for this signal, and process the email as your application requires.

+The mail parser handles non-UTF-8 character sets (so those pesky PC Outlook emails don't come through all garbled), and file attachments.

 How?
 ----

-Internally the app contains just three files `urls.py`, `views.py` and `signals.py`.
-There are no models, and nothing gets recorded / stored by the app.
-There is a single configuration setting - `INBOUND_EMAIL_PROVIDER`, which must be one of the supported backends - ['SendGrid', 'Mandrill', 'Postmark'] - this not case-sensitive.
+Although this is Django app, it contains (for now at least) no models.
+It's principle component is a single view function that does the parsing.
+There is a single configuration setting - `INBOUND_EMAIL_PROVIDER`, which must be one of the supported backends (default will be 'SendGrid' as that's what we use).
 This setting is expected to be available to the app from `django.conf.settings`, and the app will raise an error if it does not exist.

 The default URL for inbound emails is simply '/inbound/'.